jeremypbeasley/canlis_j/studio.markdown

   is_collection:
   items:
 - title: Hurricane Centerpiece
-  desc: Created by Stephen Golasa, these beautiful glass ornaments served as our centerpieces for over ten years,.
+  desc: Created by David Gulassa, these beautiful glass ornaments served as our centerpieces for over ten years,.
   year:
   type: Objects
   price: 45